aistreets/aistreets/README.md

 Access to language is key to creating more accessible experiences for everyone.
-This tool focuses on real-time multilingual communicatioh, which can ultimately open up new possibilities for global collaboration/connection.
+This tool focuses on real-time multilingual communication, which can ultimately open up new possibilities for global collaboration/connection.